Accountants, CPA’s, Bookkeepers, Auditing, Tax Preparing Services, and Payroll Services

 Professional Liability Coverage

 Professional Liability is a necessary coverage for most all accounting firms.
-Professional Liability is also frequently referred to as Errors and Omissions or E&O. The nature of the business for accounting firms is giving professional advice.
+Professional Liability is also frequently referred to as Errors and Omissions or E&O. The nature of the business for accounting firms is giving professional advice and providing audits.
 When the advice is not up to par, liability can arise.
 These risks can be related to include the services the business provides, the credentials and experience of the employees, and the ratio of professional to clerical employees.
 Thorough background checks must be done on all employees to verify education and to prove they do not have a financial criminal history.
 In many cases, failure to adequately monitor staffs credentials can cause a claim to not be covered.
 Limiting the amount of professional work clerical staff are allowed to do can prevent risks from arising related to E&O Claims.

 Commercial Auto Insurance

 Risks associated with driving normally low for accounting firms.
 If the business owns vehicles that are only used for business purposes, a traditional commercial auto policy will suffice.
 If you have employees who travel and use rental cars or employees who use their personal vehicles for business purposes, a hired and non-owned auto policy needs to be added for the business to be properly protected.